trinhgiahuy/Sv-for-Verification/Chap4-Procedures-Procedure-Statements/README.md

 priority case(1'b1)
  en_a : op = a;
- en_b : op = b;			// Runtimme Warning if one enable is not active en_c : op = c;
+ en_b : op = b;			// Runtimme warning if one enable is not active en_c : op = c;
 endcase